evkx/evkx.github.io/content/models/omoda/e5/e5/_index.md

 ### Suspension

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
+The ground clearance with this suspension is 180 mm.

+### Drive Modes

+The OMODA E5 lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 3 modes:

+- Normal: Balanced steering and throttle.
+- Sport: Dynamic steering and throttle.
+- Eco: Balanced steering and efficent throttle.

 ### Brakes